gregid/standard-resource/docs/store/creating-a-store.md

 Creating a store is the first thing you will do when getting started with Standard Resource.

-The export of the library is called `createResourceStore`; it is a function that returns a store:
+The default export of the library is called `createResourceStore`; it is a function that returns a store.

 ```js
 import createResourceStore from 'standard-resource';